Timothy Paul Smith Photography

 Stennis International Airport, Kiln Mississippi

-One of the most iconic aircraft to emerge from this period was the English Electric Lightning, a powerful interceptor designed to protect Britain from Soviet bombers.
-Entering service with the Royal Air Force in May 1960, the Lightning served as a front-line fighter until the 1980s.
-Known for its exceptional rate of climb, high service ceiling, and Mach 2 speed, the Lightning was a true technological marvel of its time.
-Pilots famously described flying it as "being saddled to a rocket," due to its remarkable performance.
+One of the most iconic aircraft from this era was the English Electric Lightning.
+It was designed to protect Britain from Soviet threats and entered Royal Air Force service in May 1960.
+The Lightning stayed on the front line into the 1980s.
+Known for its incredible climb rate, high altitude reach, and Mach 2 speed, it earned a reputation as a rocket with wings.
+Pilots often said flying it felt like “being saddled to a rocket.”

-Out of the 300 Lightnings built, only a handful remain capable of taxiing, and as of now, just one is in flying condition.
-The Anglo-American Lightning Organization (AALO) is working to restore a two-seat Lightning T5 (XS422) to flight, an exciting project that aims to bring this Cold War icon back to the skies.
-In April 2020, Stennis International Airport hosted an open house, allowing visitors a rare and up-close view of this legendary aircraft.
-Witnessing the English Electric Lightning in flight once again would be an unforgettable experience—a testament to the ingenuity and determination of the Cold War aviation pioneers.
+Of the 300 Lightnings built, only a few can still taxi today.
+Just one remains in flying condition.
+The Anglo-American Lightning Organization (AALO) is working to restore a two-seat Lightning T.5 (XS422) to the air.
+Stennis International Airport held an open house in April 2020, giving visitors a rare, close-up view of this legendary aircraft.
+Seeing a Lightning fly again would be a powerful tribute to Cold War aviation and the people who made it possible.

 Website: www.lightning422.com